(Last Update: 05/18/2025)

 - Provides strong edge support due to its coil structure.

-- Innerspring mattresses are not only affordable but also widely available, making them a popular and reliable choice.
+- Innerspring mattresses are not only affordable but also widely available.

 Features: